W. Craig Jelinek: Career

-Jelinek started his career at FedMart and was later an operations manager for the company in Los Angeles.
-In 1981, Jelinek joined Lucky Stores.
+Jelinek began his career at FedMart, later serving as an operations manager for the company in Los Angeles.
+In 1981, he joined Lucky Stores.

-He joined Costco as a warehouse manager in 1984 and was later the manager of the company's Northwest region after the Price Club merger.
-Jelinek became the company's executive president of merchandising in 2004.
-He joined the company's board in 2010 amid speculation that he was being prepared to take over as CEO.
-Jelinek was named president in 2010 and took over as CEO in 2012 after the retirement of founder James Sinegal.
+Jelinek joined Costco as a warehouse manager in 1984 and later became manager of the company's Northwest region following the Price Club merger.
+He was named executive vice president of merchandising in 2004.
+Jelinek joined Costco's board of directors in 2010 amid speculation that he was being prepared to succeed as chief executive officer.
+He was named president later that year and assumed the role of CEO in 2012 following the retirement of founder James Sinegal.

-Jelinek also sits on Costco Wholesale UK Ltd's board.
+Jelinek also serves on the board of Costco Wholesale UK Ltd.

-In 2018, Jelinek's annual base salary was $800,000 as stated by the Puget Sound Business Journal.
-His base salary increased to $1,000,000 in 2020; that same year, Jelinek's total compensation was $8,279,552 per an SEC filing by Costco.
-In 2023, Jelinek's total compensation from Costco was $16.9 million, or 336 times the median employee pay at Costco for that year.
+In 2018, Jelinek's annual base salary was reported as $800,000 by the Puget Sound Business Journal.
+His base salary increased to $1,000,000 in 2020; that same year, his total compensation was $8,279,552, according to a Costco SEC filing.
+In 2023, Jelinek's total compensation from Costco was $16.9 million, or 336 times the company's median employee pay for that year.

-Jelinek announced in October 2023 that he would step down as Costco CEO at the end of the year; Ron Vachris replaced Jelinek as the chief operating officer and president in January 2024.
-Jelinek will stay on as an advisor until April 2024 and also serve as a member of the board.
+In October 2023, Jelinek announced that he would step down as Costco's chief executive officer at the end of the year.
+He was succeeded by Ron Vachris in January 2024; Vachris had previously served as the company's chief operating officer and president.
+Jelinek remained on as an advisor until April 2024 and continues to serve as a member of Costco's board of directors.